 Only the grinchiest of souls doesn't feel even a glimmer of festive spirit when the holiday season rolls around.
 If you're that person, perhaps this list is not for you.
-But if, like most of the world, #Christmas is the one time of year you reconnect with family and friends, eat too much and give zero fucks, and merrily watch a bunch of movies that celebrate the season of snow in all of its romantic glory, then it's fair to say Netflix is your friend.
+But if, like much of the world, #Christmas is the one time of year you reconnect with family and friends, eat too much and give zero fucks, and merrily watch a bunch of movies that celebrate the season of snow in all of its romantic glory, then it's fair to say that Netflix is your friend.

 Enough chat.
 You want 10 of the best Christmas movies on Netflix in 2016?
 From the comic to the Gothic to the romantic, gather with your loved and luxuriate in these classic holiday movies.
 Check out our Netflix Christmas movies below.

 10. The Fitzgerald Family Christmas

 What is it?
 A classy Christmas drama in which the seven siblings of the Fitzgerland family prepare to spend the holiday with their father.
 The twist?
 They haven't seen him since he walked out two decades earlier.
 It's a little less sugary than most on this list, but it's not without a few glimmers of hope.
 American Horror Story's Connie Britton stars.

 9. Happy Christmas